farkinga/copypasta/ontario-thermostat.md

+# Howto program your thermostat for the summer: Stay cool while saving money and energy

-If you could make the entire rest of your summer better, just by spending 5 minutes to program your thermostat, would you do it?
+If you could make the rest of your summer better, just by spending 5 minutes to program your thermostat, would you do it?

 ## tldr